Library Branches Will Reopen to the Public on Monday, October 5

 Can I use a computer or copy/scan/fax machine?

-Public Access Computers and copy/scan/fax machines are unavailable at this time.
+Public Access Computers and copy/scan/fax machines will be available on a limited basis when the libraries reopen on October 5.
 Wi-Fi is available from outside the library, accessible safely by car in the library parking lot.

-When telephone and email services are available during your closure?
+Are telephone and email services available during your closure?

-While our library branches are closed to the public, we are answering telephones, responding to emails/email forms, and processing online library card applications.
+While our library branches are closed to the public, we are answering telephones, responding to emails, and processing online library card applications.
 These services will be limited by staff availability, thank you for your patience.

 Are you accepting donations?

 Thank you for thinking of us as recipient of your book donations!
-Please hold your donations until our buildings reopen and we announce that we can begin accepting donations.
+Please hold your donations until our buildings reopen to the public.

 Library Events and Storytimes